 Although cyber insurance isn't a legal requirement, with GDPR regulations in force, a data breach could land you with a fine of €20m or 4% of annual turnover – whichever is higher – and a PR disaster.
 If you have a data breach, our cyber insurance can cover GDPR regulatory penalties, where insurable by law.

-Although optional, directors & officers insurance (D&O insurance), also known as management liability insurance, can be a good idea.
+Although optional, directors & officers insurance (also known as D&O insurance and management liability insurance) can be a good idea.
 It covers those with management responsibilities for claims against them personally, including breaching health and safety laws, misrepresentations in a pitch deck, or errors in financial reporting.
 Penalities for these can range from fines, being struck off as a director or even a prison sentence.

 Once you've completed a quote, you'll be able to view a summary of cover.
 Please always refer to your policy documents for full details around exclusions, terms and limits of your customised cover.
 Read our guide to understanding your policy documents.

 We're big on fairness.
 So if you find a lower price for a comparable quote, we won't just match it – we'll go one better and beat it.

 So even better than apples to apples, apples to better apples.
 We're talking Galas to Braeburns.

 Insurance claims are different for every type of small business, but here are a few examples of claims where your business could be liable:

 A customer in your business premises slips on a wet floor and injures themself, even though you put a wet floor sign down.
 Public liability insurance could cover the legal and compensation costs.

 An employee is walking back to their desk and trips over a loose piece of carpet, breaking their arm.
 If the employee makes a claim, employers' liability insurance could cover the legal and compensation costs.